boutiqueforaweek/boutiqueforaweek.github.io/pages/shoppers/first-time-moms.md

 Pregnant moms, moms with children under the age of 1, and foster or adopting moms may register to shop early by clicking [HERE](http://www.mysalemanager.net/mom_start.aspx?partnercode=BFAW).

-We have a large selection of gently used children’s clothing, port-a-cribs, swings, cribs, etc. all at greatly reduced prices and all available to YOU before we open to the public. **Our Fall 2021 New and Expecting Moms Pre-Sale is TBA.**
+We have a large selection of gently used children’s clothing, port-a-cribs, swings, cribs, etc. all at greatly reduced prices and all available to YOU before we open to the public. **Our Fall 2021 New and Expecting Moms Pre-Sale is Tuesday, September 14th from 4:00 p.m. until 8:00 p.m.**

 Once you are registered, you will receive an email confirmation with a shopping pass.
 Print your pass and bring it with you to the sale.
 This allows you to enter the Pre-Sale without waiting in line to register at the door.